Planning for the Future

 Increasing efficiency and lowering cost

-At our Eagles Point Water Resource Recovery Facility, we conducted a demonstration project for energy savings from low-dissolved oxygen, which received the Resource and Recovery Energy Award from the Central States Water Environment Association.
+At our Eagles Point Water Resource Recovery Facility, we conducted a demonstration project focused on energy savings from low-dissolved oxygen (LDO) operation, which received the Resource and Recovery Energy Award from the Central States Water Environment Association.
 The award recognizes projects that contribute to energy savings in wastewater treatment across the region.
-An important aspect of the team's ongoing demonstration at the Eagles Point facility is fully investigating the impact of operation in the low-dissolved oxygen mode.
+An important aspect of the team's ongoing demonstration at the Eagles Point facility is fully investigating the impact of operation in the LDO mode.
 As with most things, there are trade-offs and impacts.
-Low-dissolved oxygen operation worsens the settling characteristics of the bugs and, potentially lowers their growth rate.
-Both can reduce the volume of wastewater a facility can treat.
-The team is conducting studies of these issues to help determine what volume of influent flow would require the facility to have to return to normal low-dissolved oxygen operation.
+Operating at LDO can worsen the settling characteristics of microorganisms and potentially reduce their growth rate, both of which may limit the volume of wastewater the facility can treat.
+The team is conducting studies of these issues to help determine what volume of influent flow would require the facility to have to return to normal LDO operation.
 These studies provide groundbreaking fundamental understanding of an emerging innovation.